addiscent/vagrant-ruby-rails/README.md

 > $ nodejs --version

-          Result : v0.10.37

-> $ npm --version

-          Result : 1.4.28
+          Result : v0.10.25

-Note the name of the currrently logged-in user is _vagrant_.
-The user _vagrant_ is the user logged in by default on this _vagrantbox_.
+Note the name of the currrently logged-in user is _vagrant_, the default built-in user on this _vagrantbox_.

 ##### Construct And Test A Minimal App Which Confirms Working _Rails_ Scaffolding